Hurwitz Theory of Elliptic Orbifolds, I: Quotients, cores, and the half-infinite wedge

-The removal of a $t$-rim hook of $\lambda$ is best understood in terms of the {\it $(01)$-sequence} associated to $\lambda$---the bi-infinite sequence of zeroes and ones which determine successively whether one goes left or down, respectively, along the boundary of the jagged edge.
+The removal of a $t$-rim hook of $\lambda$ is best understood in terms of the {\it $(01)$-sequence} associated to $\lambda$.
+This is the bi-infinite sequence of zeroes and ones which determine successively whether one goes left or down, respectively, along the boundary of the Young diagram as one proceeds from top right to bottom left.
 For instance, as shown in Figure \ref{fig4}, the $(01)$-sequence for $\lambda = (6,5,2,2,1)$ is where the bar $\big{|}$ denotes the diagonal line emanating from the upper left corner of the Young diagram.
 The sequence begins with an infinite string of $0$'s, and terminates in an infinite string of $1$'s.

 Note the number of $1$'s before the bar is equal to the number of $0$'s after the bar; we say the sequence has {\it charge zero}.
-Think of the terms in the $(01)$-sequence as slots, with $1$ or $0$ indicating whether the slot is occupied or unoccupied by a bead, respectively.
+We think of the terms in the $(01)$-sequence as slots, with $1$ or $0$ indicating whether the slot is occupied or unoccupied by a bead, respectively.
 Place a bar at zero on the real number line, so that the slots lie at the set of half-integers $\frac{1}{2}+\Z$, but with the positive real axis going left (this convention is ubiquitous throughout the subject so we maintain it).
-Then, the occupied slots are exactly those indexed by $\lambda_i-i+\frac{1}{2}$.
+Then, the occupied slots are those indexed by the half integers $\lambda_i-i+\frac{1}{2}$.

-It is easy to see that the $t$-rim hooks of $\lambda$ correspond to pairs of elements of the $(01)$-sequence separated by distance $t$ such that the first term is $1$ and the second term is $0$.
-So the $t$-rim hooks are in bijection with ways to hop a bead to the right by $t$ into an empty slot, and the sign of the associated $t$-rim hook is the number of beads over which this bead hops.
+The $t$-rim hooks of $\lambda$ then correspond to a $1$ whose position is $t$ larger than a $0$.
+So the $t$-rim hooks are in bijection with ways to hop a bead to the right by $t$ into an empty slot, and the sign $(-1)^{ht(\nu)+1}$ of the associated $t$-rim hook is the number of beads over which this bead hops.
 Furthermore the uniqueness of the $t$-core is apparent: Split the $(01)$-sequence into $t$ periodic subsequences corresponding to the congruence classes of the slot positions mod $t$.
-For example, when $t=3$ and the partition is $\lambda=(6,5,2,2,1)$ then the subsequences are:
+For example, when $t=3$ and the partition is $\lambda=(6,5,2,2,1)$ the subsequences are: